-Each estimate was projected to the fiscal year (FY) 2025 as the hypothetical beginning of construction.
+Each estimate was projected to a fiscal year (FY) of probable construction.
 Additionally, costs for the following two years were also calculated for flexibility in planning and ease of budgeting costs for projects.
 For example, the fiscal year 2025 is identified as "FY2025".
 As more detailed information becomes available during the design process, costs will evolve.
 Costs are listed in the base year of 2021 and should be escalated at a rate of 5% (the current industry standard) each year thereafter.